Malocclusion of teeth

 - Extra teeth, lost teeth, impacted teeth, or abnormally shaped teeth

-- Ill-fitting dental fillings, crowns, appliances, retainers, or braces
+- Ill-fitting dental fillings, crowns, dental appliances, retainers, or braces

 - Misalignment of jaw fractures after a severe injury